 In 2014, Koninklijke Philips N.V.
-(Royal Philips) established Stichting Philips Foundation (the Philips Foundation), an organization dedicated to supporting underprivileged and underserved communities around the world in the areas of healthcare, lighting and healthy futures.
-The Philips Foundation is a separate, non-commercial organization.
+(Royal Philips) established Stichting Philips Foundation (the Philips Foundation), to serve as a platform for the global corporate social responsibility activities.
+Nothwithstanding Philips acting as a socially and environmentally responsible company acting upon its ESG commitments, the Philips Foundation is a separate, non-commercial organization with a formal not-for-profit status certification (ANBI), typically supporting underprivileged and underserved communities around the world.